yngveha/Digital-System-Design/RTL-coding/conditionals.md

   b when low_pri_flag else
   (others => '0');

--- latched when-else due to implicit behavior: my_latch <= input when '1';
+-- TO BE AVOIDED: latched when-else due to implicit behavior: my_latch <= input when '1';

--- case not causing latches , without default statements process(all) is begin case state is
+-- fully defined case, without default statements process(all) is begin case state is